Earn a medical assistant diploma in less than 1 year

 Read more about a typical day in the life of a medical assistant and what you can expect after getting a job in the field.

-How long it takes depends on what level of education you pursue.
+How long it takes to become a medical assistant depends on what level of education you pursue.
 Partner with Herzing University and you can expect a range of 8 months–20 months to get your education, get certified and start looking for a medical assistant position, depending on whether you choose a diploma or degree program.

 The following timelines are based on full-time status: